10 Oct 2021

 Again, I think with the proliferation of social media, I realized that complaints are getting louder and louder, and they are getting more and more visible.
 But I think this is also where the Christian shines, that he refrains from grumbling and disputing.

-So, I think the message is clear, how you live your life is a testimony of what you believe about God.
-Do you really believe God, it will be reflected in the way you live and it will be a testimony of what you believe about God.
+So, I think the message is clear — how you live your life is a testimony of what you believe about God.
+[Henry Blackaby] Do you really believe God?
+It will be reflected in the way you live and it will be a testimony of what you believe about God.

 So be careful about the testimony you give out.
 Jacob was very concerned.
 So he wanted to have a statement of faith, he ensured that it was a right message of faith for all his descendants.

-Joseph believed the same thing.
-Now, he did not do this out of pure routine, because the Bible tells us in Hebrews 11:22, that Joseph himself believed, he believes God, he believes in His promises, and therefore he gave the same instruction, bury me, not in Egypt, but in the land of promise.
+Joseph believed the same thing!
+Now, he did not do this out of pure routine, because the Bible tells us in Hebrews 11:22, that Joseph himself believes, he believes God, he believes in His promises, and therefore he gave the same instruction, "Bury me, not in Egypt, but in the land of promise."

-So what a witness, what a testimony.
 The Book of Genesis therefore ends with deaths and burials, interesting, right?
-It began with how God created life, Genesis 50, ends with death and burial, but it's not a message of despair and hopelessness, but it's a message of great hope, and life, and joy, and the promises of God.
+It began with how God created life, Genesis 50, ends with death and burial, but it's not a message of despair and hopelessness, but it's a message of great hope and life and joy and the promises of God.

 We are looking for sermon transcribers/transcript reviewers.